Nytra/ValveIndexVR-StoreChecker/README.md

 You can use Windows Task Scheduler to make this script run at set intervals (eg: every 15 minutes) so that you will always be one of the first to know when the VR hardware becomes available.

+There will be a loud and obnoxious alarm that goes off if any of your desired products are available.
+There will be thirty 1-second tones/beeps with a 1-second delay between them.

 This program is quite rudimentary and was coded quickly.
 It will probably break if the HTML from the store ever changes.

 ## Usage